Our family farmhouse will soon move on to new owners.

 I don’t mean to appear cavalier.
 I asked to return, but the trip I had in mind wasn’t possible.
 My father instead allowed that I could join him and my stepmother for an overnight stay as they packed up the place.

-I chose not to go.
-If the parting experience I wanted — a weekend getaway with friends — isn’t an option, then I’ll be content with the one I had.
+I choose not to go.
+If the parting experience I want — a weekend getaway with friends — isn’t an option, then I’ll be content with the one I had.
 Being at the farmhouse one last time comes at too high a cost if the visit is defined by the rush of getting there (only to close shop) and not the pleasure of being there (for some measure of time) — the conversations, laughs and meals, the idle trips into town and the moments to relax, unwind and take in the scenery.

 Human beings observe many rituals for the people we love — baby showers and birthdays, graduations, weddings and funerals — and for the places we call home.
 Consider the almost ritualized transfer of the keys from the title company when the paperwork is signed.
-And what is a housewarming party, if not a ceremony of sorts for this place of new beginnings, the space where the most intimate moments of our lives unfold?
+And what is a housewarming party, if not a baptism of sorts for this place of new beginnings, the space where the most intimate moments of our lives unfold?

 Losing the farmhouse is tough, both in its own right and in light of this hard truth: The sale will not be paired with the purchase of another property.
 To borrow my father’s habit of equating phases in our lives with chapters in a book, we’ve reached the end of the story.
 There is, there will be, no more.